-Thanksgiving is just a few weeks away, and it seems people fall into one of two camps: they can’t wait for the holiday and plan to go hog wild on all their favorite dishes, healthy or not.
+With fall nearly here, it means that the holidays are sneaking up on us more quickly than we can imagine!
+When it comes to Thanksgiving, it seems people fall into one of two camps: they can’t wait for the holiday and plan to go hog wild on all their favorite dishes, healthy or not.
 Ooooorrrrrrr, they panic and worry about how they’ll ever stick to their diet and not feeling major FOMO all day.

 But listen, it doesn’t have to be like that.
 First of all, just think about the most popular dishes on Thanksgiving.

 You’ve got your turkey, of course.
 A great, lean, high-quality protein.

 And you’ve got your sides: green beans and corn and brussels sprouts and sweet potatoes and cranberries.
 All nutrient-dense fruits and veggies full of fiber, antioxidants and

 And even dessert is made with real, whole foods like apples and pumpkin.

 So the basis of Thanksgiving actually is healthy…it’s just all the add-ons that get us into trouble: all the butter and heavy cream and cheese and refined sugar and sodium.